dansmyers/Networks/Sprint-1-Network_Fundamentals/Labs/2-Bootstrap_Intro_Lab.md

 Boostrap was originally developed by Mark Otto and Jacob Thornton at Twitter and was released as an open-source framework in 2011.

-Bootstrap's main us is creating responsive, grid-based layouts.
+Bootstrap's main use is creating responsive, grid-based layouts.
 It provides convenient tools for dividing your page up into a layout of rows and columns and can automatically adjust the layout based on the size of the viewing window, which is important for creating mobile-first sites.
 The framework also includes a set of style defaults that are better than your browser's bare HTML.